DukeHuangWP/GoExample-ConfigToVariable_SimpleFactory/README.md

 An golang example of using the Simple Factory, 'Config To Variable'

 ## Before
-Frist you should know design pattern -- simple factory: https://www.programmersought.com/article/76233705716/
+Frist you should know design pattern 'simple factory': https://www.programmersought.com/article/76233705716/

 ## Example